AssetFetch/spec/spec.md

 ### 3.1.2.
 Authentication (optional)
-The provider MAY require custom authentication headers, in which case the client MUST send these headers along with every request it performs to that provider, except for initialization.
+The provider MAY require custom authentication headers, in which case the client MUST send these headers along with every request it performs to that provider, unless the request is directed at the initialization endpoint.
 The names of these headers, if any, MUST be declared by the provider during the initialization.
-The client obtains the required header values, such as passwords or randomly generated access tokens, from the user through a GUI or from a cache or other storage location.
+The client obtains the required header values, such as passwords or randomly generated access tokens, from the user through a GUI, from a cache or other mechanism.
-The implementation of this possible storage is not part of the specification and left up to the client implementor.
+See [Security considerations](#10-security-considerations) for more details about credential handling.

 ### 3.1.3.
 Connection Status (optional)
 If the provider uses authentication, then it MUST offer a connection status endpoint whose URI is communicated during initialization and which the client SHOULD contact at least once after initialization to verify the correctness of the headers entered by the user.